Frontend-Community-ROD/speechapi-game/README.md

 ### Commands

-The game is played your voice.
-The first time you play the game, the browser will ask you for permission in using your microphone.
+The game is played with your voice.
+The first time you play the game, the browser will ask you for permission in using the microphone.
 This commands will be recognized by the game:

 - izquierda: move the player to the left.
 - derecha: move tha player to the right.